Racing Fitness

 • Breeding ground for the Junior Team drivers

 The man behind Formula Medicine is Dr. Riccardo Ceccarelli.
 Ceccarelli is born in Viareggio, Italy, on May 27, 1960.
-He is Doctor of Medicine and Surgery, he's specialised in Sports Medicine and highly experienced in physiotherapy and postural diseases.
+He is Doctor of Medicine and Surgery, he's specialized in Sports Medicine and highly experienced in physiotherapy and postural diseases.

 He has experience in Formula One since 1989.
 He worked with the March Leyton-House, Scuderia Italia, Ferrari, Minardi, Toyota Motorsport Team.